DOMESTIC UNDERFLOOR HEATING SYSTEMS SPACE SAVING AND EFFICIENT ALTERNATIVE TO HEAT THE HOME

 (60w/m2 engineered board or 2 tog carpet).
 Estimated figures taken at 50Deg c water temperature.

-The tri-panel system is used on floors in habitable rooms where a higher output is required.
+The tri-panel system is used on floors in habitable rooms where a higher heat output is required.

 It consists of a pre-routed 25mm polystyrene sheet and aluminium diffuser plate.
-The plate sits into the panel and the underfloor heating pipework sits into the plate.
+The plate sits into the 25mm sheet and the underfloor heating pipework sits into the plate.

 On solid floors which have been battened ready for engineered wood flooring, the space between the battens is filled with insulation leaving a 25mm gap to the top of the batten.
 The tri-panel sheet then fills this gap and the engineered wood can then be laid onto the battens and secured.
 This method means there will be no air gap for heat loss.